jpreecedev/developerhandbook/src/pages/protect-website-using-passportjs-jwt/index.md

 We will define the JWT strategy next, but first let's discuss what just happened here.

 We have defined our middleware function (`initialiseAuthentication`) and called `utils.setup()`, which will do some Passport wiring that will be required for all strategies.
-Then we used a function programming function called `pipe`, and passed it our as of yet undefined `JWTStrategy`.
+Then we used a function programming concept called `pipe`, and passed it our as of yet undefined `JWTStrategy`.
 The first argument to pipe is one or many functions (in our case, we will have multiple strategies once this tutorial series is complete, as we will be adding Google and Facebook), and second argument (`app`) is a parameter that gets passed to the first strategy.
 The first strategy uses `app`, modifies it, adds to it, does what it needs to do, and then at the end returns it back. `app` then gets passed to the next strategy, and so on.
-It might seem a little heavy handed right now, but this will make for way tidied and less repetitive code further down the line.
+It might seem a little heavy handed right now, but this will make for way tidier and less repetitive code further down the line.

 Inside the `server/auth` directory, create a new directory called `strategies`, and a new file within called `index.js`.
 Add the following code;